Vice President for Communications and Public Affairs, PRINCETON UNIVERSITY

 Klein has a bachelor’s degree in English and Communications from Tulane University.

-Torod Neptune is Chief Communications Officer of Lenovo, the world’s largest PC and tablet manufacturer and, with its ownership of Motorola, one of the world’s most iconic smartphone brands.
+Torod Neptune is Worldwide Vice President and Chief Communications Officer of Lenovo, the world’s largest PC and tablet manufacturer and, with its ownership of Motorola, one of the world’s most iconic smartphone brands.
 At Lenovo he oversees the worldwide marketing analytics and social intelligence and insights teams, global product training, corporate and product PR, CSR, global social media, events & sponsorships, financial, internal & executive communications, and the company’s charitable foundation.

 Before joining Lenovo, Torod was with Verizon Communications, Inc., a Fortune 15 company, where he served in numerous integrated marketing communications roles of increasing responsibility at several Verizon divisions, most recently as corporate vice president corporate communications.
 Previously, he was chief communications strategist for the U.S. Congress, responsible for establishing the first post-Sept.
 11 and anthrax crisis communications function for the U.S. House of Representatives.
 Preceding Capitol Hill, he served as senior vice president, corporate marketing and communications with Bank of America Corp.
 Torod also held global leadership roles at two of the world’s largest integrated PR consultancies during his career.